 A person who has been convicted of a domestic violence assault cannot possess a firearm or get a concealed weapons permit in the State of Washington.
 Violation of this provision is a felony.

-Because domestic laws can sometimes get complicated, it may also be a good idea to consult an experienced criminal defense attorney if you have questions about your specific situation.
+If you're accused of violating a protective order, stalking, or otherwise breaking Washington's domestic violence laws, then you need to understand the charges against you.
+Because domestic laws can sometimes get complicated, it may be a good idea to consult an experienced criminal defense attorney if you have questions about your specific situation.

 Contact a qualified attorney.